It’s time for a JessicaSimien.com open discussion!

 People get hurt all the time by cheating.
 A person can say what they want as far as arguing for the legitimacy of why he/she cheated, but in the end, there really is no justification for it.
 If there is an issue, wouldn’t you want your significant other to tell YOU about it instead of resorting to cheating?
 After cheating, the pain and problems are still there.
 Therefore, nothing is solved, yet the person jeopardized a relationship that took time (among other things) to build for one night (or many nights) of passion.
 In Peter’s case, I can only imagine how his love triangle will turn out.

-So, as and when is enough really enough?
+So, when is enough really enough?

 In the words of Keri Hilson, every woman (or man) has a breaking point.
 Knowing when it is time to let the relationship go comes from reaching that breaking point.
 The thing is, everyone has different breaking points.
 What breaks you may not break the next person.
 Some people will stay with a cheater for months, even years!
 And some people will even take that cheater back, which brings us to our open discussion topic: